mxpiotrowski/pandoc-lecturenotes/README.md

 You can exclude all slides from the notes by setting the `showslides` metadata field to `false`.

-You can exclude images (and currently *only* images) from slides by adding the `lecturenotes` class, for example:
+You can exclude images and code blocks from slides by adding the `lecturenotes` class, for example:

 ```
 ![](https://youtu.be/…){.lecturenotes}